MayankGH7/notes_app/README.md

 3. Open `index.php` in a web browser to access the notes management application.

 4. Use the application to add, edit, and delete notes.
 You can also clear all notes using the "Clear All Notes" button.

-## License

-This code is provided under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this code for both personal and commercial purposes.
-However, please give credit to the original author if you use it in your projects.

----

-Feel free to reach out if you have any questions or need further assistance with iNotes.